brenj492/Getting-and-Cleaning-Data-Course-Project/README.md

 subject.
 The resulting data frame has 180 observations across 88 columns (again, a column for subject and activity, followed by 86 columns for the means of each of the measurements).

-All measurements are in Hz.
+All measurement units are in Hz.
 See the Codebook for a more detailed description of the process and information on the variables.